codelion/optillm/optillm/plugins/spl/README.md

 - **Storage Limit** (MAX_STRATEGIES_PER_TYPE): Controls how many strategies can be stored in the database per problem type
 - **Inference Limit** (MAX_STRATEGIES_FOR_INFERENCE): Controls how many strategies are used during inference for system prompt augmentation

+## Learning Metrics

+After training on the OptILLMBench dataset, the system developed a rich knowledge base of strategies:

+- **Total queries processed**: 500
+- **Strategies created**: 129
+- **Strategies refined**: 97
+- **Successful resolutions**: 346
+- **Strategies merged**: 28

+These metrics indicate a healthy learning process with a balance between creation, refinement, and merging of similar strategies.

 ## Data Storage

 Strategies are stored in JSON format in the `spl_data` directory: